-Basic Must-Have Tools Every Wreath Maker Needs
+Tools Every Wreath Maker Should Have

-There are several tools that every wreath maker needs just to get the job done.
+In addition to the basic supplies above, there are several tools that every wreath maker needs just to get the job done.
 Here are some of the basics that I highly recommend having on hand.

-- Scissors– Only use these for ribbon and deco mesh so they stay sharp.
+- Scissors– Only use these for ribbon and deco mesh, so they stay sharp.

 - Rotary Cutter– Use a rotary cutter for fabric and mesh to prevent fraying and save time.

 - Cutting Mat– If you use a rotary cutter, you also need a cutting mat to protect your workspace.

 - Wire Cutter– These are needed to cut wires and floral stems (because they have wire in them).